JuliaGaussianProcesses/Stheno.jl/README.md

 __Installation__ - `] add Stheno`.

 Please note that Stheno's internals have changed quite substantially for version 0.3.0.
-No user facing functionality should have changed though, but please raise issues liberally if it has.
+No user facing functionality should have changed though, but please raise an issue if something seems to have broken.

 ## A Couple of Examples